 The Board's director compensation policies provide that directors who are not also members of management will be paid an annual retainer of \$40,000, with the exception of the Lead Director who will be paid an annual retainer of \$45,000.
-In addition, such directors will be paid: (i) a fee of \$1,500 for each Board meeting attended; (ii) a fee of \$1,500 for each Board committee meeting attended; (iii) an annual retainer of \$20,000 and \$7,000 for the chair and members of the Audit Committee, respectively; (iv) an annual retainer of \$10,000 and \$5,000 for the chair and members of the Compensation Committee, respectively; and (v) an annual retainer of \$10,000 and \$5,000 for the chair and members of the Governance and Nominating Committee, respectively.
-The Corporation reimburses directors for all reasonable expenses incurred in order to attend meetings.
+In addition, such directors will be paid: (i) a fee of \$1,500 for each Board meeting attended; (ii) a fee of \$1,500 for each Board committee meeting attended; (iii) an annual retainer of \$20,000 and \$7,000 for the chair and members of the Audit Committee, respectively; (iv) an annual retainer of \$10,000 and \$5,000 for the chair and members of the Compensation Committee, respectively; and (v) an annual retainer of \$10,000 and \$5,000 for the chair and meetings.
 From time to time, the Board, in its discretion, may also compensate directors with fees for their services on Board projects or special committees of the Board.

 Board members are also eligible to participate in the 2010 Option Plan, the RSU Plan, the DSU Plan and any other long-term compensation plans adopted by the Corporation from time to time.
 Notwithstanding the eligibility of directors to participate in the 2010 Option Plan, in response to market trends in the compensation practices of MEG's industry peers, as well as best practices identified by organizations such as the CCGG, in 2013 the Board elected to introduce the DSU Plan and began making DSU grants to non-employee directors.
-No stock options were granted to non-employee directors in 2013 and the Board intends to continue this practice of granting RSUs and DSUs, rather than stock options, to non-employee directors.
+No stock options were granted to non-employee directors in 2013 or 2014 and the Board intends to continue this practice of granting RSUs and DSUs, rather than stock options, to non-employee directors.